Købmagergade 7: N. F. Larsen, 1845–1875

 The new owner of the property at Jøbmagergade No. 68 was glovemaker Niels Frederik Larsen.
 Larsen had founded his company on 1 April 1843.
 He lived in the building from 1871 until his death in 1881.
 The shop was continued by his family after his death.
 The company was then continued by his sons, Carl L. Larsen (born 1847) and Fr.
 J. Larsen (born 1854).

 Niels Frederik Larsen's property was home to 23 residents at the 1845 census.
 Larsen resided on the first floor with his wife Henriette Larsen (née Bormann), two glovemakers, a tailor, an apprentice and a maid.
-Hermann Timke Stahl, a textile manufacturer (tøjmagermester), also resided on the first floor with his wife Hedvig Philipine Rose, a 13-year-old daughter, the wife's 45-year-old sister Louise Adolphine Rose and one maid.
+Hermann Timke Stahl, a textile manufacturer (tøjmagermester), also resided on the first floor with his wife Hedvig Phili Rose, a 13-year-old daughter, the wife's 45-year-old sister Louise Adolphine Rose and one maid.
 Carl August Blankensteiner was still resident on the first floor.
 He now lived there with an apprentice, master turner (drejermester) Jacob Bendron Petersen and two other turners.
 Christian Ipsen, Belgian consul, resided on the second floor with one maid.
 Wilhelmine Blankensteiner and Eleonora Gabriele Blankensteiner resided on the third floor.
 Surman Elsas, a Jewish porcelain retailer, resided in the basement with his sister L Elsas.